More on Antidepressants

 Fluoxetine, paroxetine and sertraline are highly protein bound.
 In contrast, the protein binding of citalopram (50%) and fluvoxamine (77%) is considerably less.

-What to choose?
+What is the best SSRI?
 Balancing benefits, side effects, cost

-Clinically important differences exist between commonly prescribed antidepressants for both efficacy and acceptability in favour of escitalopram and sertraline, according to the recent antidepressant meta-analysis reported in The Lancet30.
+Clinically important differences exist between antidepressants for both efficacy and acceptability in favour of escitalopram and sertraline, according to the recent antidepressant meta-analysis reported in The Lancet30.

 Sertraline may be the best choice when starting treatment for moderate to severe major depression because it has the most favourable balance between benefits, side effects, and acquisition cost.